 There are two major factors in which a high-net-worth home will benefit from the right insurance: higher policy coverage and expanded limits and specialty and additional insurance coverage.

-Most home insurance carriers would tell you about an endorsement for high-net-worth insurance with a high replacement cost for property damage or loss.
+Most home insurance carriers would tell you about an endorsement for high-value insurance with a high replacement cost for property damage or loss.
 These insurance carriers would put expensive items like a diamond necklace under the special endorsement.
-High-net-worth insurance carriers would include higher limits without any endorsements required.
+High-value homeowners insurance carriers would include higher limits without any endorsements required.

 The nature of coverage on these items is intended to be as broad as possible, with all the worldwide risks covered offering superior single item limits with so many add-ons on the side.